 Vetiver produces the most dry biomass per unit of time than any other plant on our planet!

 Vetiver has the highest photosynthetic activity of any plant according to Dr. Massimo Maffei of the University of Turin Italy.
-Many other plants produce more tons per acre but contain 50% more moisture.
-Vetiver hay is easily dried in a few hours and can produce 70 to 80 tons per hectare of cellulosic biomass with adequate water and nutrients.
+Other plants may produce more tons per acre total weight but contain 50% more moisture.
+Vetiver hay when dried can produce 70 to 80 tons per hectare of cellulosic biomass.

 Best of all is its easy grow and harvest 2 to 3 times per year.

 But vetiver grass is 1/3rd the cost per ton of BTU value of petroleum or propane gas!